swflynn/N-DOF/quasi_src/README.md

-# Available Code
+# Project Overview

 ## Main:
 The latest version of verified working code.
-See development directory for progress on the project.

 ## Scripts:
-Various programs associated with the project development that may be potentially useful to the community.
+Various scripts associated with the project development that may be potentially useful to the community.
 Each script works as is and is heavily commented for convenience.

 ## Development: